semaphoreP/codeastro/Day0/INSTALL.md

 We'll use miniconda to install Python and necessary packages.
 You can download and install miniconda [here](https://docs.conda.io/en/latest/miniconda.html).

+You'll likely need to restart your terminal window for the new miniconda Python installation to become your defualt one.
+To verify your installation, run the following line, which will list the path to your python installation, and check it is pointing to your miniconda install:

+    which python

 Once you've installed miniconda, install the Python packages listed in our [requirements.txt](https://github.com/semaphoreP/codeastro/blob/master/requirements.txt) file.
 If you clone this repository onto your local machine, you can do this using the command: